bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hormander.md

 * Many people have contributed but the deepest and most significant results are due to Hörmander.
 * In 1963 Hörmander made an arrangement which allowed him to spend the academic teaching year in Stockholm while he spent spring and summer at the University of Stanford in the United States.
 * Hörmander spent from 1964 to 1968 at Princeton but felt the pressure of a full time research position so returned to Sweden to take up the chair of mathematics at the University of Lund in 1968.
-* Tragedy struck the family in 1978 when Hörmander's eldest daughter Gisela took her own life.
 * Hörmander's text, An Introduction to Complex Analysis in Several Variables, has become a classic dealing with the theory of functions of several complex variables.
 * As noted above, on 1 January 1996 Hörmander retired and was made professor emeritus by the University of Lund.
 * We should say a little about Hörmander's personality.